pedrohespanhol/website/content/home/about.md

 My research is mainly focused on the interplay between control, learning and optimization, with emphasis on autonomous systems, such as self-driving vehicles, satellites, and robots.
 In particular, I study optimization algorithms and statistical learning techniques that are able to provide safe and efficient real-time operation of such systems.
 I have work experience with software development of embedded algorithms for real-time applications, including nonlinear, hybrid, and stochastic systems.
 I am also interested in all aspects of computational optimization, from modeling techniques to state-of-the-art practical implementations.

-I have collaborated with Professor [Ram Vasudevan](http://www.roahmlab.com/ram-personal) at Univertisy of Michigan and with Reseachers [Rien Quirynen](https://scholar.google.de/citations?user=i3vsPLcAAAAJ&hl=en) and [Stefano Di Cairano](https://scholar.google.de/citations?user=Kl8rWSgAAAAJ&hl=en) at Mistubishi Electric Research Laboratories [MERL](http://www.merl.com/).
+I have collaborated with Professor [Ram Vasudevan](http://www.roahmlab.com/ram-personal) at Univertisy of Michigan and with Researchers [Rien Quirynen](https://scholar.google.de/citations?user=i3vsPLcAAAAJ&hl=en) and [Stefano Di Cairano](https://scholar.google.de/citations?user=Kl8rWSgAAAAJ&hl=en) at Mitsubishi Electric Research Laboratories [MERL](http://www.merl.com/).

 {{% staticref "files/Pedro Hespanhol Resume_FULL.pdf" "newtab" %}}My CV{{% /staticref %}}